-Extraordinary / Tax-free Reserves: The Group has Extraordinary/Tax-free Reserves of amount € 16.313 thousand (2017: € 16.313 thousand), which was mainly derived from disposal of shares listed in Athens Stock Exchange, dividends, interests and income from bad debt provision of L. 3296/04.
-In case of distribution or capitalisation, the reserves will be taxed with the official tax rate declared by L.4172/2013 (Note 24).
+Tax-free reserves: The Group has tax-free reserves of amount € 7.725 th.
+(2017: 7.725 th.) which arised mainly from dividends and income from doubtful debt provision of L. 3296/04.
+In case of disposal or capitalization they will be taxed with the tax rate provided by L. 4172/2013.

-Exchange Differences from subsidiaries accounts conversion: This reserve is comprised from the foreign exchange differences arising from the retranslation of the financial statements of Subsidiaries which have a different functional currency from the parent company.
+Exchange Differences from foreign companies' financial statements conversion: This reserve is comprised from the foreign exchange differences arising from the retranslation of the financial statements of the Group's companies which have a different functional currency from the parent company.

-Cash Flow Hedging reserve: The hedging reserve comprises of the effective portion of the cumulative net change in the fair value of cash flow hedging instruments (IRS) (Note 21).
+Cash Flow Hedging reserve: The hedging reserve comprises of the effective portion of the cumulative net change in the fair value of cash flow hedging instruments (IRS) - Note 20.